makerdao/staxx/docs/API.md

 ```

 ### Environment info
-Will show list of exported resources by extension for environment
+Will show list of exported resources by stack for environment
 GET `/environment/info/{environment_id}`

 ```bash